- A. City of Portland. This Chapter applies to all regulated trees within the City of Portland.

 - B. County Urban Pocket Areas.
 Trees in the County Urban Pocket Areas are subject to all regulations of this Chapter except Section 11.60.060, Tree Maintenance Specifications.

-- (Amended by Ordinance No. 188278, effective April 14, 2017.)
-The following specifications apply to trees planted to meet a requirement of this Title.
+- The following specifications apply to trees planted to meet a requirement of this Title.
 These specifications may be combined with other requirements as necessary to ensure trees are properly selected, spaced, and sized.

 - A. Prohibited Locations.